tensorpack/tensorpack/README.md

 ## [Examples](examples):

-Instead of showing you 10 random networks trained on toy datasets, [tensorpack examples](examples) faithfully replicate papers and care about performance.
+Instead of showing you 10 random networks trained on toy datasets, [tensorpack examples](examples) faithfully replicate papers and care about reproducing numbers, demonstrating its flexibility for actual research.
-And everything runs on multiple GPUs.
 Some highlights:

 ### Vision:
 + [Train ResNet](examples/ResNet) and [other models](examples/ImageNetModels) on ImageNet.